vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 For this bot I made it possible to track, remove and list your watches by these commands:

 - track “from-station” “to-station” from-time till-time - Add a watch for voyage track for any disruptions.
-Note that and should surrounded by double-quotes.
+Note that and should be surrounded by double-quotes.
 With time, note that and should be in a 24h format (00:00)
 - remove id - Remove a watch by id
 - list - List all watches and their id (to remove it)